Call 1-800-392-1111 to report poaching and arson

 See if you qualify for permit exemptions

-Take this simple quiz to determine if you qualify for a no-cost landowner permit.
+Take this simple quiz to determine if you qualify for a no-cost or reduced-cost landowner permit.

 See if you qualify for landowner permits.